The International Arbitration Review: ASEAN Overview

 As the government is the biggest employer in Brunei, this change in the Constitution has indirectly benefited from arbitration as a dispute resolution mechanism.
 The insertion of arbitration agreements into all government contracts has in turn had an impact on sub-contractors who contract with main contractors for the government.

-Both new arbitration statutes are based on the Model Law, and follow the international practice and principle that the national courts may only support and not interfere with the arbitration process.31 Under the two pieces of arbitration legislation, the AABD was statutorily designated as the default appointing body in the event of default or failure by the parties to appoint.
+Both arbitration statutes are based on the UNCITRAL Model Law, and follow the international practice and principle that the national courts may only support and not interfere with the arbitration process.29 Under the two pieces of arbitration legislation, the AABD was statutorily designated as the default appointing body in the event of default or failure by the parties to appoint.
 The AABD is completely independent from the government: it does not include any members of the government, and nor does it obtain any form of financial remuneration from the government.
 As less than a handful of Brunei practising lawyers have international arbitration experience, over 90 per cent of all arbitrators on the AABD panel of arbitrators are non-Brunei nationals who are all renowned and very experienced international arbitrators.
-The government formed a new wholly owned company under the Prime Minister's Office called the Brunei Darussalam Arbitration Centre (BDAC) in 2016.
-The board of directors of the BDAC is completely selected by the government and 75 per cent are all senior members of the government.
+The Brunei government formed a wholly owned company under the Prime Minister's Office called the Brunei Darussalam Arbitration Centre (BDAC) in 2016.
+The board of directors of the BDAC has always been completely selected by the government and 75 per cent comprise of senior members of the government.
 The chair of the BDAC board who has been designated the appointing authority of the BDAC tends to concurrently hold other key government positions, including as Permanent Secretary of the Prime Minister's Office.
-It is understood that BDAC has never been functional since its formation.
+It is understood that BDAC has never been functional since its formation in 2016.

 As in other Model Law countries, the arbitration statutes do not provide a complete code for the conduct of arbitrations, but are intended to provide a framework within which all kinds of ad hoc and institutional arbitrations may be carried out in Brunei.

 A single arbitration statute governing both domestic and international arbitration was thought not to be fully suitable to domestic arbitrations taking place in Brunei.
-This was because domestic arbitrations generally involve smaller businesses, and considerations were for situations where the arbitrations may be arbitrated by non-lawyers who may have difficulty accessing international journals and materials on the Model Law.32 The AABD continues to appoint international neutral national arbitrators, but also focuses on building up expertise in handling domestic arbitration matters and assists in education, dissemination and providing guidance to members of the public on how the arbitration process works.
+This was because domestic arbitrations generally involve smaller businesses, and considerations were for situations where the arbitrations may be arbitrated by non-lawyers who may have difficulty accessing international journals and materials on the Model Law.30 The AABD continues to be the only active arbitration institution in the country.
+It appoints experienced international neutral national arbitrators, but also focuses on building up expertise in handling domestic arbitration matters and assists in education, organising conferences, dissemination and providing guidance to members of the public on how the arbitration process works.